 Rubber Stamping on Shrink Plastic

 Rubber stamps are ideal for using on shrink plastic.
-The plastic shrinks to a fraction of its original size; this needs to be factored in when deciding what stamps to use.
-The best type of inks to use are pigment inks and permanent inks such as Stazon, however, it is important to note that not all inks perform the same on all brands of shrink plastic.
-Therefore it is best to make a test piece before embarking on a big project.
-One of the problems that occur is the ink not setting, even after shrinking.
-A coat of varnish will help to address this, but the item is vulnerable to smudging until it has been sealed.
+However, it is important to keep in mind that the plastic shrinks to a fraction of its original size when deciding what stamps to use.
+The best type of inks to use are pigment inks and permanent inks such as Stazon; however, be aware that not all inks perform the same on all brands of shrink plastic.
+One of the problems that may occur is the ink not setting, even after shrinking.
+A coat of varnish can help to address this, but the item will be vulnerable to smudging until it has been sealed.

 Coloring Shrink Plastic

-Marker pens, inks, pencils, and acrylic paint are ideal to use for coloring images on shrink plastic before shrinking.
+Markers, inks, pencils, and acrylic paint are ideal to use for coloring images on shrink plastic before shrinking.
 Colors become deeper and more saturated when the shrink plastic has been shrunk.
-It is often a good idea to use a shade or two lighter than the required shade to address this.
+It is often a good idea to use a shade or two lighter than the required shade to account for this.

 Shrinking Shrink Plastic